tjmckinley/MetaWards/doc/source/usage.rst

 specifies that you want to adjust the ``beta[2]``, ``progress[2]`` and ``progress[3]`` parameters to the specified values.

+The full list of parameters you can adjust are listed below;

+.. program-output:: python get_variableset_help.py

 Understanding the output
 ========================